IELTS General Writing Task 1: Letter Writing

 - Write at least 150 words

-Your writing will be evaluated against IELTS band descriptors.
+Your writing will be evaluated on the four marking criteria:

-Instead of providing hundreds of letter topics, we have categorised the IELTS letters based on the purpose of writing and created separate pages for each of them that you can find down below.
+Instead of providing hundreds of IELTS letter topics, we have categorised them into 5 different IELTS letters, based on the purpose of writing.

-It is a lot easier to concentrate on different IELTS letters (such as complaint letter, request letter and so on) one by one as the structure, style, openings and closings vary.
+It is a lot easier to concentrate on different IELTS letters (such as complaint letters, request letters and so on) one by one as the structure, style, openings and closings vary.

-So, depending on what you are asked to write, you can use any relevant IELTS letter page accordingly and IELTS GT Writing Task 1 letters will become much easier to write.
+Therefore, depending on what topic you are asked to write, use any relevant IELTS letter page respectively and the IELTS General Writing Task 1 letter will become much easier to write.

-However, in case you don't know what the differences are between formal, semi-formal and informal letters, we suggest you start reading about different types of letters first.
+However, in case you do not know exactly what the differences are between formal, semi-formal and informal letters, we suggest you start reading about different types of letters first.